top of page

 Sight Reading: This brings us to another important skill for an actor: learning to sight-read.
 The more familiar you are with a text, the more you can play and experiment with the character.
 But how do you achieve this when, for example, a script is presented minutes before an audition?

 Sight-reading is a way of script reading that makes it appear as if you had actually prepared the scene beforehand.
 This tends to be covered in drama school.
-But for those who have travelled alternative routes into acting, you can always consider taking an audition course at places like The City Lit, in London.
+But for those who have travelled alternative routes into acting, you can always consider taking an audition course at places like The City Lit in London.

 Recording